19hours/sg-statutes/Acts/Hindu Endowments Act.md

 ### Filing of scheme and notice thereof

-32\.—(1) Every such scheme shall be filed in the High Court, together with a petition for the approval of the scheme by the Court, and notice thereof shall be given in such manner as the Board in each case considers proper or expedient for ensuring due publicity.
+32\.—(1) Every such scheme shall be filed in the High Court, together with an application by originating summons for the approval of the scheme by the Court, and notice thereof shall be given in such manner as the Board in each case considers proper or expedient for ensuring due publicity.

 [42/2005 wef 01/01/2006]